mohammad-moein-latifi/Moein-Coffee/README.md

 npm start
 ```

----

 ## 📜 License

+© 2025 Moein Coffee — All Rights Reserved.

-This project is published under a custom license: **All Rights Reserved © 2025 Moein Coffee**.
+- This project is released under the proprietary license "All Rights Reserved © 2025 Moein Coffee".
-Any personal, educational or commercial use, distribution or publication without written permission is **prohibited**.
+- Any use, reproduction, distribution, modification, or exploitation of this project — whether personal, educational, or commercial — is prohibited without prior written permission from the copyright holder.
+- The initial design of this project was inspired by a Figma design published by [Sabzlearn](https://sabzlearn.ir/).
+The final design has been significantly redesigned and developed by the author.